glenfieldcollege/Zorin-Configuration-public/README.md

 Indeed, I didn't find any examples... this script is for those of you looking for a solution.

+You are expected to join your Zorin instance to your Active directory during the installation process and have tested this is working.

+This script will not join your machine to the Active Directory for you; it is a post-deployment script.

 # Not Perfect

 This is not a perfect script; there will be areas you don't want to use, but in that case, comment them out.